Student Organizations Resources

 guidelines set by the Office of Disability Services and SCG on securing a sign language interpreter for your events

-space reservation and facilities policies, EMS tips, and contact info for space approvers
+space reservation and facilities policies, RIC Rooms tips, and contact info for space approvers

 Student Union Resources:

 ticket sales, mailboxes, bulletin boards, SU Lobby table requests, office space, and staff directory

 travel policy, trip planning checklist, waivers, transportation guidelines

 Travel Abroad Guidelines:guidelines for your organization when traveling abroad

 Back to Top

 Space Requests Through RIC Rooms

 Rhode Island College is now using RIC Rooms (Event Management System) for space, catering, audio-visual, and event equipment reservations.
 Student organizations will need to use their assigned group email account to log into RIC Rooms at

 /RIC Rooms/.
 If you do not know your organization's email address or password, contact the Student Union at 456-8034, Student Union 408.
 Access the